-The official examination period is indicated on the university calendar.
 The examination schedule is determined by the BU Office of the University Registrar in accordance with the semester class schedule.
 Adjustments in the final examination schedule shall be cleared by the program through the ASC.
 Adjustments for individual students are made by the faculty member(s) if appropriate.